bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Session-45.md

 * Need stress on character Sheets
 * Reverse segment danger text
 * Look at the healer kit, give it +1 after roll and make it so it can't clear injuries, or only sometimes(?)
+* Cooking Kit for cooking food and stuff.
+* Update headings on the Storage stuff,
 *

 ### Hooks